getcellm/cellm/README.md

 <img src="https://github.com/user-attachments/assets/4a044178-bc30-4253-9c97-9c9321800725" width=100%>

-In this example we use openai/gpt-4o-mini to list PDF files in a folder.
+In this example we use openai/gpt-4o-mini to list PDF files in a local folder.

 ```
 =PROMPT(A1, "Which pdf files do I have in my downloads folder?")